Radiative Heating and Cooling¶

 CVODE integrates this resulting system of ODEs with using adaptive time-step control which selects

 timesteps for the whole system.
-We set the absolute tolerance required for the ODE integration in CVODE to 1e-4
+We set the absolute tolerance required for the ODE integration in CVODE to 1e-4, scaled by the initial value of each cells independent variable in the ODE and

-the relative tolerance required for the ODE integration in CVODE to 1e-4
+the relative tolerance required for the ODE integration in CVODE to 1e-4.

 These tolerances, in particular the relative tolerance, have different effects depending on whether one is integrating a single ODE at a time, or a system of ODEs simultaneously.

-One should be mindful of the numerical differences which arise from these, which can be observed with the fcompare
+One should be mindful of the numerical differences which arise from these, which can be observed with the fcompare tool in AMReX.

 Input flags with affect the CVODE integration include: